katherinj/DataVisualization/assignment2/README.md

 **3. Deployment:** Deploy your website to GitHub Pages.
 Ensure that the webpage is accessible online through a GitHub Pages URL.

-**Submission:** Submit the following on Canvas:
-The parent component, all child components, and the CSS file.
-A link to your deployed webpage on GitHub Pages.

 ##### Submission: [live github page](https://katherinj.github.io/CS450DataVisualization/assignment2)